apache/allura/Allura/docs/guides/message_bus.rst

 interested in.
 Queues will be named according to the app that registers them (a wiki's queues might be wiki_0, wiki_1, etc.).

-The PyForge system automatically creates new consumer processes for you, so you don't have to worry about any of that.
+The Allura system automatically creates new consumer processes for you, so you don't have to worry about any of that.
 The way it works is basically to :